CHH/itertools/README.md

 Most functions operate by wrapping an iterator in another iterator.
 This means that most operations are lazily evaluated, except where it doesn't make sense.

-That makes these operations an efficient solution for filtering and mapping Data Sets or Database Result Sets.
+That makes these functions an efficient solution for filtering or
+mapping:

+* Symfony Finder instances
+* `PDOStatement` or `Mysqli_Result` (since 5.4.0) objects.
+* ORM datasets/collections which implement `\Traversable`.

 ### `\Traversable itertools\slice(\Traversable $traversable, $start, [$count = -1])`